prochitecture/pml/PML2PythonTranslator-Dev-I/README.md

 ```
 python PML2PythonTranslator.py example.pml
 ```
-The translated code will be generated in a file *output.py*.
+The translated code will be written to *stdout*.